abouthugo/abouthugo/README.md

  I'm a seasoned React dev, but I also have a solid foundation in Angular, thanks to my diverse work experience.
 So, bring on the frameworks, and let's build something cool together!

  When it comes to hosting my side projects, I have a soft spot for GCP.
 But don't worry, I've also got mad skills in Azure, courtesy of my most recent role.
-If your company used AWS I'm confident in my ability to translate the core skills from other cloud providers and learn it in a matter of days.
+If your company uses AWS I'm confident in my ability to translate the core skills from other cloud providers and learn it in a matter of days.

 - 🪴 I’m currently learning how to program in Rust
 - 📫 How to reach me: [email me](mailto:hugo@perdomo.dev)